WebAssembly/exception-handling/proposals/exception-handling/Exceptions-formal-examples.md

 ## example 0

-The only example with an almost full reduction trace, and all new instructions (`rethrow` is hidden in `unwind`'s reduct).
+The only example with an almost full reduction trace, and all new instructions (`rethrow` and `catch_all` are hidden in `unwind`'s reduct).
 The first 3 steps, reducing the several `try`s to their respective administrative instructions, are not shown.

 ```
 (func (result i32) (local i32)